jfly/jChester/README.md

 ## To update gh-pages or release

-- Update "version" in `package.json`
+1. If doing a release, update "version" in `package.json`
-- `grunt publish`
+2. `grunt publish`
-- cd into `.grunt/grunt-gh-pages/gh-pages/src` and push commits to the remote gh-pages branch.
-Don't forget to push tags if doing a new release!
+3. cd into `.grunt/grunt-gh-pages/gh-pages/src` and push commits to the remote gh-pages branch.
+If you updated the version in step 1, don't forget to push tags as well.